vohuynhquangnguyen/SolarPVDiagnostics/docs/lit review notes.md

     	• Top-k (k = 200) loss values across all pixels does not improve the result.
     	• Best ROC-AUC score with 60.7% for α-GAN using the discriminator probability, and 57% for CAE with pixel-level anomaly scores for better intepretability.
     	• All methods with reconstruction loss were able to generate heatmaps of anomalous regions that non-experts can interpret.

+10. DFR: Deep Feature Reconstruction for Unsupervised Anomaly Segmentation
+    • Propose an unsupervised anomaly segmentation approach that can detect and segments out the anomalies in small and confined regions of images.
+    	• Develop a multi-scale regional feature generator to generate multiple spatial context-aware representations for every subregion.
+    	• Design a deep CAE to detect anomalies via fast feature reconstruction.
+    • Pipeline:
+    	• Hierarchical image feature extraction: Use pre-trained CNN
+    	• Multi-scale regional feature generation: Design a regional feature extractor to generate discriminative multi-scale representations for every subregion of the image.
+    	• Deep feature reconstruction: Design a CAE to compress the multi-scale representation into a low-dimension latent space and reconstruct again.
+    	• Scoring and segmentation: Detect all possible anomalous regions based on reproduced regional feature map and its ground truth.
+    • Experiment:
+    	• Comparison: CAE-based approaches, GAN-based approach, VAE-grad, CNN-FD, ST
+    	• Architecture:
+    		• VGG19 pretrained on ImageNet.
+    		• Regional feature generator: Align hierarchical CNN feature maps by nearest-neighbor interpolation, a mean filter with spatial size 4x4, stride 4.
+    		• CAE.
+    	• Evaluation: ROC-AUC, PRO-AUC